prometheusXN/D-LADAN/README.md

 ```
 Config			// [important] the config of our D-LADAN and some baselines
-Model_component     // [important] the model components that make up the various models.
+Model_component     // [important] the components that comprise the various models.
 ├── Ladan_component.py      //[important] the main component of the LADAN model.
 ├── Ladan_ppk_component_Criminal.py     // main LADAN component for the criminal datasets.
 ├── Ladan_ppk_component.py      //[important] the main component of the D-LADAN model.